Your most common questions answered

 What experience do you have?

-I’ve written blog posts, lead magnets and pillar pages for various B2B Technology companies including FreshBooks, TouchBistro, LiquidPlanner, and 7shifts.
+I’ve written blog posts, lead magnets and pillar pages for various B2B Technology companies, including FreshBooks, Jobber, TouchBistro, LiquidPlanner, and 7shifts.

 Do you have examples to share?